Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Theoretical Constraints

 \subsection{Global bounded-from-below condition}

-Besides the field-axis and pairwise BFB requirements in Eqs.~\eqref{eq:estabilidade_diagonal}--\eqref{eq:condHB}, the potential must remain bounded from below when all three field directions $H$, $S_A$, and $S_B$ are simultaneously activated.
-Using the effective couplings $\overline{\lambda}_{ij}$ defined in Eqs.~\eqref{eq:condAB}--\eqref{eq:condHB}, the corresponding copositivity condition can be written as
+In addition to the field-axis and pairwise BFB conditions in Eqs.~\eqref{eq:estabilidade_diagonal}--\eqref{eq:condHB}, one must require the quartic potential to remain non-negative when the three field directions \(H\), \(S_A\), and \(S_B\) are simultaneously nonzero.
+Using the effective couplings \(\overline{\lambda}_{ij}\) defined in Eqs.~\eqref{eq:condAB}--\eqref{eq:condHB}, the corresponding copositivity condition is

-This condition ensures that the quartic part of the potential is non-negative at large field values for arbitrary field directions.
+Together with the field-axis and pairwise BFB conditions quoted in Sec.~\ref{sec:model}, Eq.~\eqref{eq:BFB_global} implements the strict copositivity requirement for the quartic potential and ensures positivity along arbitrary large-field directions.